Air Source Heat Pumps

 Multi and Single Zone Systems

-A simple explanation to describe multi and single zone systems is as follows.
+A simple explanation to describe a multi split air conditioner vs a single split AC zone system can be found here.
 Single zone systems rely on one outside condensing unit and one inside evaporating unit, which is referred to as a head.
 These air source heat pump systems are ideal for single applications such as room additions, garages and workshops.

 Multi zone systems are those systems capable of supporting several inside heads with a single condensing unit outside.
 These systems are installed in homes to provide heating and cooling versatility.
 A multi-zoned system allows the user to cool specific areas of the building instead of the entire space.
 This can reduce energy consumption and lead to significant savings on your monthly utility bill.